zorael/kameloso/README.md

 ```

 It can technically be any string and not just one character.
 It may include spaces, like `"please "` (making it `please note`, `please quote`, ...).
 Prefixing commands with the bot's nickname also works, as in `kameloso: seen MrOffline`.
 Some administrative commands only work when called this way.

+### Except nothing happens

+Before allowing *anyone* to trigger any restricted functionality, it will query the server for what services account they are logged onto.
+For full administrative privileges you will need to be logged onto an account listed in the `admins` field in the configuration file, while other users may be defined in your `users.json` file.
+If a user is not logged onto services it is considered as not being uniquely identifiable, and as such will not be able to access features it normally might have enjoyed.

+In the case of hostmasks mode, the above still applies but "accounts" are inferred from hostmasks.
+See the `hostmasks.json` file for how to map hostmasks to would-be accounts.

 ## Twitch